Timber Retaining Wall Calculator

 Key Guidelines:

-1. Height and Consents: Walls over 1.5 meters, supporting driveways, or under load from steep slopes may require consultation with an engineer and building consent.
-Even without consent, walls must adhere to the New Zealand Building Code.
+Walls over 1.5 m, supporting driveways, or under load from steep slopes require an engineer and building consent.
+All walls must comply with the NZ Building Code regardless.

-2. Soil Types: Best suited for firm gravel, stiff clay, sand, or rock.
-Soft clay, peat, or made-up ground may need an engineer's consultation.
+Best suited to firm gravel, stiff clay, sand, or rock.
+Soft clay, peat, or made-up ground requires an engineer's assessment before proceeding.

 Disclaimer: